top of page

 By midweek, physiotherapists start targeted rehab for any minor injuries identified during the game.
 This might include:

-• Sprains or Strains: Bracing, taping, and controlled exercises to speed healing.
+• Sprains or Strains: Bracing, taping, and controlled exercises speed healing.

-• Muscle Imbalances: Corrective exercises to prevent future injury.
+• Muscle Imbalances: Corrective exercises prevent future injury.

 • Joint Recovery: Gentle manipulation or mobility drills for shoulders, knees, or ankles.

-Physios are constantly monitoring individual player needs, because recovery isn’t one-size-fits-all.
+Physiotherapists constantly monitor individual player needs because recovery isn’t one-size-fits-all.

 Thursday: Performance Maintenance

-• Strength & Conditioning Adjustments: Light weight training to maintain muscle tone without overloading fatigued areas.
+• Strength & Conditioning Adjustments: Light weight training maintains muscle tone without overloading fatigued areas.

-• Neuromuscular Training: Balance and coordination exercises to keep reflexes sharp.
+• Neuromuscular Training: Balance and coordination exercises keep reflexes sharp.

-• Recovery Modalities: Infrared therapy, compression garments, or contrast baths to optimize circulation.
+• Recovery Modalities: Infrared therapy, compression garments, or contrast baths optimize circulation.

-The goal is returning players to peak form safely while minimizing risk of injury.
+The goal is returning players to peak form safely while minimizing the risk of injury.

 Friday: Mental Reset & Monitoring